-Rachel is a Seattle native who loves rainy days, tap dancing, and red lipstick.
-In high school, she sang and played keyboard in an all-girl band, and she was once part of a group of people who broke a Guinness World Record for the most natural redheads in one place.
+In high school, Rachel sang and played keyboard in an all-girl band, and she was once part of a group of people who broke a Guinness World Record for the most natural redheads in one place.

 She has written for newspapers, produced a radio show that aired in the middle of the night, and worked for NPR.
 Currently she works as a freelance editor.
 Rachel has been a Pitch Wars mentor since 2014 and currently serves on the Pitch Wars leadership committee.